jordanvolz/lolpop/docs/src/stumpy_matrix_profiler.md

 - `stumpy_window_size`: A list of window sizes.
 Each entry will generate a new plot.
 Defaults to `[30]`.

-- `stumpy_num_discords`: The total number of discords to include in the analysis. these will be the mosts most likely to be identified as anomalies.
+- `stumpy_num_discords`: The total number of discords to include in the analysis.
+These will be the mosts most likely to be identified as anomalies.
+Defaults to 3.